aNiloy/ensf692-assignment-1/README.md

 * Commit your edited `README` and code files, as well as your two new screenshots.
 * Push your local git history to github: `git push origin master`

-## Author information
-* Name: Ashim Niloy Orko
-* Favorite inspirational quote: “Every day it gets a little easier… But you gotta do it every day — that’s the hard part.
-But it does get easier.” - Jogging Baboon from Bojack Horseman

 ## 📚  Resources
 * [A short video explaining what GitHub is](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be)